yandiwu/MovieDatabase/README.md

 Unfortunately, although the source claims to have IMDb top 1000 movies, when I opened the source, I noticed that only 398 movies were listed, possibly due to some accidents in updating the CSV file.
 Hence the tile "Top 400" movies on IMDb.
 As a result, I needed to clean the data and preprocess it before making my queries by modifying the database.
 The [final CSV file](https://github.com/yandiwu/moviedatabase/blob/main/IMDBtop400.csv) that I obtained after adding two columns is available in the repository.

+## Analysis

+See movies.ipynb for a Jupyter notebook file, where I wrote queries to analyze movie data.